jaberjaber23/Arabic-LLaMA-Math-Dataset/README.md

 This dataset is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 This means you can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.

-## Acknowledgments

-[Your acknowledgments for contributors, funding sources, or institutions go here]